BruhKofi/bruhkofi.github.io/_drafts/2016-12-19-how-to-become-a-web-developer-from-scratch--learn-programming.markdown

 ---
 layout: post
-title: "Learning to Code"
+title: Learning to Code
-date: "2016-12-19 07:30:44 +0100"
+date: 2016-12-19 07:30:44 +0100
 blog: true
 comments: true
 author: kofi
 tag:
 - Web Development
 - Tech
 - Career
 - Berlin
 description: It is a never ending learning process being a developer.
 The challenge for most people like myself was where to start.
 These are a few pointers that COULD help out.
-permalink: /blog/:categories/how-to-become-a-web-developer-from-scratch-learn-programming/
+permalink: "/blog/:categories/how-to-become-a-web-developer-from-scratch-learn-programming/"
 categories: Tech

 ---